Eliza - der Computer als Gesprächspartner

 Die klientenzentrierte Psychotherapie macht den Therapeuten zum Geburtshelfer der Selbsthilfe.
 Eigentlich weiss der Klient ja selbst, was am besten für ihn ist.
 Nur kommt dieses Wissen ohne Therapeut nicht heraus.
 Für die Geburtshelfer Funktion des Therapeuten sind drei Verhaltenselemente nötig:

 Das Eliza Programm hat diese Therapeuten Anforderungen erfüllt, oder besser gesagt: Eliza hat die Gesprächspartner nicht enttäuscht.
-Wenn im Regelsatz von Eliza nur Aussagen mit positiver Wertschätzung sind kann Eliza nur eine positive Wertschätzung zeigen.
+Wenn im Regelsatz von Eliza nur Aussagen mit positiver Wertschätzung sind, kann Eliza nur eine positive Wertschätzung zeigen.
 Wenn die Sätze des Klienten als Fragen gespiegelt werden, wird eine "Seelenverwandtschaft" zwischen Klienten und Programm suggeriert.
 Sind die Antwortphrasen auf Schlüsselwörter des Klienten gut gewählt, entsteht sogar der Eindruck von "Eigeninitiative" des Programmes.
 Werden die Antwortphrasen passend zu den Schlüsselwörtern gewählt, "lügt" Eliza nicht.

 Joseph Weizenbaum schreibt hierzu: "It is important to note that this assumption is one made by the speaker.
 Whether it is realistic or not is an altogether separate question.
 In any case, it has a crucial psychological utility in that it serves the speaker to maintain his sense of being heard and understood.
-The speaker furher defends his impression (which even in real life may be illusory) by attributing to his conversational partner all sorts of background knowledge, insights and reasoning ability.
+The speaker further defends his impression (which even in real life may be illusory) by attributing to his conversational partner all sorts of background knowledge, insights and reasoning ability.
 But again, these are the speaker's contribution to the conversation."

 Gespräch zwischen zwei KIs